- Scientific name: Scophthalmus maximus

 - Feeds on: Small fish, prawns and crustaceans.

 - Description: Left eyed flatfish which is almost circular in shape.
-Skin is scaleless and the colour varies greatly but is usually a shade of brown with black spots and brown speckles and white underside.
-Eyes are small and mouth is relatively large.
+Skin is scaleless and the colour varies greatly but is usually a shade of brown with black spots and brown speckles and a white underside.
+Eyes are small and the mouth is relatively large.

 Turbot are a large flatfish, and generally prefer sandy and muddy seabeds.
 They can also be found around light mixed and broken ground, and will even be found around rough ground if a source of food is present there.
 Turbot come into shallower water in the spring and early summer and this is by far the best time for the shore angler to target this species.
 They will, however, be turbot to be caught for most of the rest of the year, with only the coldest few months of winter seeing turbot very difficult to catch from the shore as they disappear into deeper water.
 Turbot are hunters and feed mostly on small fish.
 In summer they will take sandeels, sprats and even smaller mackerel which are abundant at that time of year.
 In winter they will feed on species such as whiting and rockling, as well as taking crabs and prawns if they are present.
 Turbot are very similar looking to brill, with the main differences being that turbot have an almost completely circular body and rougher skin than the brill.

 Turbot is a widespread flatfish around British waters.
-It is seen as being more common in the south and west of the English and Irish coasts, and to an extend this is true.
+It is seen as being more common in the south and west of the English and Irish coasts, and to an extent this is true.
 However, the north of Scotland has some of the UK’s best turbot fishing venues, and it is perfectly possible to catch this species from the North East and North Yorkshire coastlines.
 Its range extends into European waters, with turbot being found throughout the Mediterranean and Black Sea, and along the northern coast of Africa, while they are also found in the colder waters of Scandinavia and the Baltic Sea.